A guide to endometriosis

 Endometriosis can be treated with medication, surgery, or a combination.
 It is also important to remember that, like with any chronic condition, endometriosis can affect your mental health and wellbeing, so self-care, a balanced diet and mindfulness are valuable tools in the management of endometriosis.

 Once a formal diagnosis has been given you can explore the various treatment options with the professionals involved in your care.
-The pain caused by endometriosis is due to inflammation, so pain relief such as anti-inflammatories like ibuprofen, as well as paracetamol or codeine can be helpful and should always be advised by a GP.
+The pain caused by endometriosis is due to inflammation, so pain relief such as anti-inflammatories like ibuprofen, as well as paracetamol or codeine, can be helpful and should always be advised by a GP.
 As with any medication, you should always follow the directions for use carefully.

 Pain medication, while helpful, does not treat the underlying cause of the pain.
 This can be done with hormonal treatments, which aim to decrease the activity of the endometriosis.
 In some cases, surgery may be recommended to remove endometriosis tissue.